APLD Investors Have Opportunity To Lead Applied Digital Corporation Securities Fraud Lawsuit

-The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Applied Digital Corporation ("Applied Digital" or the "Company") (NASDAQ: APLD ).
+(MENAFN- PR Newswire) BENSALEM, Pa., Oct.
+5, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities

 Class Period: April 13, 2022 – July 26, 2023